Promo Codes Guide

 Introduction

-The new module, which was added in the Certain 5.5 release, is called “Registration Groups as Promo Codes.”
+The new module, which was added in the Certain 5.5 release, is called “Registration Groups as Promo Codes”.
+Why that name?

 Prior to Certain 5.5, many users had been using Certain’s Registration Groups module to handle their requirements for promo codes.

-When the new module is enabled, you use a slick new Promo Code Wizard to add and edit promo codes in four easy steps, including creating the associated fixed or percentage discounts.
+When the new module is enabled, users use the Promo Code Wizard to add and edit promo codes in four easy steps.
+The Promo Code Wizard also creates associated fixed or percentage discounts.

 Using the Module

-When an attendee registers with a valid promo code, the discount(s) assigned to that code are applied to their fees.
+When an attendee registers with a valid promo code, the discount(s) assigned to the promo code are applied to the attendee’s fees.
+A planner makes that possible by adding a Promo Codes section to the registration form.

 Promo Code Wizard

-When adding a new promo, click Next at the end of each step to continue.
+When adding a new promo, users click Next at the end of each step.

-When editing an existing promo, you can skip straight to a step by clicking its name at the top of the wizard.
+When editing an existing promo, users can skip straight to a step by clicking the step name at the top of the wizard.

 1 - Overview